Carotid and Vertebral Artery Stenting

 Can the stent move?

-The tissue cells of the artery wall begin to grow over the stent and the stent will become part of the artery wall and cannot move.
+The tissue cells of the artery wall begin to grow over the stent and the stent will become part of the artery wall.

 Follow up

-You will usually be seen in clinic in 2-3 months and you will be seen by your consultant neurologist.
+You will usually be reviewed in clinic in 2-3 months by your consultant neurologist.
 It depends on your consultant neurologist if you require any further follow up imaging.

 Some advice for recovery

-Whilst there are no scars from this procedure please be aware that you may need time to recover as it is a delicate procedure.
-You may feel a little ‘under the weather’ or tired for a few weeks following the procedure.
+Whilst there are no scars from this procedure, please be aware that you may need time to recover as it is a delicate procedure.
+You may feel a little ‘under the weather’ or tired for a week or so following the procedure.

 Discomfort of the neck